DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-03-21-adding-an-interruption-page-to-encourage-users-to-give-feedback-on-automatically-rejected-applications.md

 ---
 title: Adding an interruption page to encourage users to give feedback on automatically rejected applications
-description: We tried using an interruption page to encourage users to give feedback on automatically rejected applications.
+description: We tried showing an interruption page to users who need to give feedback on automatically rejected applications.
 date: 2022-03-21
 tags:
   - MN004